apollographql/apollo/docs/source/references/apollo-config.md

 #### _Option 3_: Link a schema from a local file

-In some cases you may have one or more locally generated files with your schema that you want to link.
-These can be either a `.graphql` file with the schema in SDL form or a saved introspection result in `.json`.
+In some cases you might have one or more locally generated files with your schema that you want to link.
+These can be either `.graphql` files with the schema in SDL form or saved introspection results in `.json`.
 To link your client project to one or more local schema files, configure it like so:

 ```js{3-6}
 module.exports = {